abhriguvansh/calculator/README.md

 As a result, even though the app is hosted on heroku, it will only work if ran locally.

-When you enter a calculation, the result shows up multiple times
+Results that come in from the server are rendered multiple times

 The result is displayed, as opposed to the entire operation

+The prompt asked for the last 10 results, this shows all with a scrollbar for overflow

 ## How To Run (Locally)